arista-eosplus/ansible-eos-bridging/README.md

 **eos_purge_vlans**: (boolean.
 Default: false) This works in conjunction with
     the list of vlans configured with the ``vlans`` list.
 If true, all vlans on the switch that are not in the ``vlans`` list will be removed.
 Use caution when using the purge feature.
-If for example you use the mlag role, vlans will be created that won't be listed here, thereby removing those mlag-related vlans.
+If for example you use the arista.eos-mlag role, vlans will be created that won't be listed here, thereby removing those mlag-related vlans.